tephralabs/fern-dev-api-docs/guides/kyc-kyb-verification/concepts/customer-statuses.md

-# Customer states
+# Customer Statuses

 ## Overview

-The customer verification engine manages customer verification through a well-defined state machine with six states.
-Understanding these states helps you build better integrations and provide clear user experiences.
-Each state represents a distinct phase in the verification lifecycle, from initial creation through final approval or rejection.
+The customer verification engine manages customer verification through a well-defined state machine with six statuses.
+Understanding these statuses helps you build better integrations and provide clear user experiences.
+Each status represents a distinct phase in the verification lifecycle, from initial creation through final approval or rejection.

-Every customer has a `status` field that indicates their current verification state.
+Every customer has a `customerStatus` field that indicates their current verification status.
 This status determines what actions you can perform and what your customer can access on your platform.

 **Related guides:**